danielvoicu/notes-garden/notes/why-a-digital-garden.md

 ---
 title: Why a Digital Garden
 image: /assets/undraw_blooming_jtv6.png
+date: 2022-10-23
 ---

-### Welcome!

-Hi, I'm Daniel.
-Thanks for dropping by my digital garden.
-This place is a space where I will post random notes about the things I find worth mentioning.
-These things might be books (and notes on them), movies (and notes on them), articles (and notes on them).
-See?
-A lot of things with notes on them.

 ### A digital garden?

 *"Why a digital garden"*, you might ask.
 I asked myself the same question.
 And I don't know if I have a clear answer, but I know that I want to write more and write freely.
 In case someone ends up on my site and finds something useful, it will make me very happy to know that.

 I noticed that I tend to spend a lot of time moving from one thing to another and writing them down helped me memorize things.
 My attention span has slowly but steadily devolved over the years.
 So I needed to find a way to focus more on the input-output process of my mind, if there is such a thing.
 I needed something that allowed me to write freely and see if the things I read or watch or consume in one way or another are of any use to me.
 I also consider myself a permanent learner, and I want to share with others the things I'm learning about.
 Speaking of which, I found out about a method of reading on the Zettelkastten.de site.
-I've added a small note about it here: [[About reading]]
+I've added a small note about it here: [[about-reading|About Reading]]

 I've been taking notes with [Obsidian.md](https://obsidian.md/) and I've been trying a few other solutions to create some sort of a personal knowledge system.
 I've stuck with Obsidian as I think it's an amazing tool, with a great and welcoming community to support it.